mroonga/mroonga/doc/source/tutorial/storage.rst

   +-----------------------------+
   1 row in set (0.00 sec)

-See `groonga's select command document
+See `Groonga's select command document
 <http://groonga.org/docs/reference/commands/select.html>`_ for more
 details.